jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.15 Hillshade

-Calculates a hillshade raster from an input DEM..
+Calculates a hillshade raster from an input DEM.

 *Parameters*: